-Real Madrid become the first club to generate more than €750m and regain their place as the highest revenue generating club in world football, as Manchester United slip to third Bookmark has been added
+Real Madrid become the first club to generate more than €750m and regain their place as the highest revenue generating club in world football, as Manchester United slip to third has been added to Bookmarks.

 Real Madrid become the first club to generate more than €750m and regain their place as the highest revenue generating club in world football, as Manchester United slip to third

 24 January 2019

 - The 22nd edition of the Deloitte Football Money League ranks the top 20 clubs by revenue in world football with respect to the 2017/18 season;

 - Combined revenues of the top 20 grew 6% to €8.3bn, a new record;

 - Real Madrid return to top spot for a record twelfth time, and the first time since 2014/15, generating €750.9m (£665.2m) in revenue;

 - Manchester United slip to third with revenue of £590m, having been first last year;